 Inter-institutional agreements can be signed between two or more higher education institutions (HEIs), so providing for the possibility of mobilities between groupings of institutions.

 - For mobility between HEIs in Programme Countries, both or all of them must be holders of the Erasmus Charter for Higher Education

 - For mobility between HEIs in Programme and Partner Countries, the Programme Country HEIs must have the Erasmus Charter for Higher Education and the Partner Country HEIs must agree to the principles laid down in the charter text via the inter-institutional agreement

 By signing an inter-institutional agreement, the institutions involved agree to cooperate for the exchange of students and / or staff in the context of Erasmus+.

-They commit themselves to respect the quality requirements of the Erasmus Charter for Higher Education in all aspects of the organisation and management of the mobility and agree on a series of quantitative and qualitative issues to ensure mobility of high quality and impact.
+They commit themselves to respecting the quality requirements of the Erasmus Charter for Higher Education in all aspects of the organisation and management of mobility and agree on a series of quantitative and qualitative measures to ensure mobility of high quality and impact.

 It is recommended that HEIs from Programme and Partner countries sign this agreement once they are selected for funding for international mobility, and in any case before the mobility takes place.

 Visit the Erasmus+ website for more information.
 You can also contact your university or college’s registry office for more information.
 For further enquiries, please contact your National Agency.

 Inter-institutional agreement 2014-20 between Programme Countries and Partner Countries: